UniversalDependencies/UD_Greek-Lesbian/README.md

 ## Annotation Process

-The treebank follows the UD annotation guidelines established for UD_Greek-GUD (Markantonatou et al., 2025), complemented by grammatical descriptions and dialect dictionaries.
+The treebank follows the UD annotation guidelines established for UD_Greek-GUD, complemented by grammatical descriptions and dialect dictionaries.
 Key annotation features include:

 ### Tokenization